-Luke Redd is an emerging artist currently living and working in Lake Country, British Columbia.
-He earned a degree in visual communications from The Colorado Institute of Art in 1996 and has over 20 years of professional experience as a graphic designer, copywriter, and art director, including eight years as the former creative director of Okanagan Life magazine.
-Redd’s paintings and reproductions can be found in private collections throughout the United States and Canada, and he has also completed multiple private commissions.
-Redd aspires to be a "Blood Drifter" while exploring creative interests that include visual art, writing, and music composition.
+I'm an artist in Lake Country, British Columbia.
+I have over 20 years of professional experience as a graphic designer, copywriter, and art director, including eight years as the former creative director of Okanagan Life magazine.
+My paintings and reproductions can be found in private collections throughout the United States and Canada.
+My creative interests include visual art, writing, and music composition.

 - 2017—Group show and sale—Okanagan Art Fair, West Kelowna, BC

 - 2015—Juried group show and sale—"For the Love of Art Almighty," Rotary Centre for the Arts, Kelowna, BC